 What is a Phlebotomist?

 A phlebotomist belongs to a group of allied health professionals alongside physical therapists, dietitians, and others.
-They have direct contact with patients but don’t actually treat them.
-Instead, they serve the important purpose of aiding in testing, therapy, and other medical procedures.
-Blood is obtained as a sample or in larger volumes, as the case is for blood donors and those used to treat certain conditions like hemochromatosis or overproduction of iron in the blood.
+They have direct contact with patients but don’t treat them.
+Instead, they serve the vital purpose of aiding in testing, therapy, and other medical procedures.
+Blood is obtained as a sample or in larger volumes, as the case is for blood donors and those used to treat conditions like hemochromatosis or overproduction of iron in the blood.

 Phlebotomist Work Environment